The First Place Loan program offers first-time homebuyers

 less than 24 months.

 FHA, VA, USDA-Rural Development or Fannie Mae Conventional, 30-year

 Your lender can help you decide the best loan type for you.

-limits established for household income.
+within the limits established for household income.

-Total gross annual
+Total gross annual household income is

-wages, overtime, bonuses, child support, alimony, commissions and
+wages, overtime, bonuses, child support, alimony, commissions; and

-earnings from a second job, business and investments.
+earnings from a second job; business and investments.

-primary residence for the past three years.
+in a primary residence within the past three years.

 MHDC has committed to continually fund loans in federally-targeted

 census tracts in certain counties throughout the state.

 in target areas.
 Consult your lender for specific locations of